 Eunoymus fortunei (wintercreeper) is a shrubby plant that grows slowly and is easy to care for.
 It is an excellent choice for small facade-greening projects.
-It has lovely variegated leaves though unremarkable flowers.
+Its flowers are not worth mentioning, but its leaves, usually variegated, are remarkable.
 Our assortment of wintercreepers features a wide palette of colours and patterns.
-The cultivars presented here are all frost resistant and are a good alternative for ivy, which grows too vigorously for some walls.
-With its unaggressive growth, there's not much risk of building damage here, as with ivy.
+The cultivars presented here are all frost resistant and are a good alternative to ivy, which grows too vigorously for some walls.
+With its unaggressive growth, there's not much risk of building damage here.

 This is a genus with more than 170 species, but as a facade climber or ground-cover climber, only one is really interesting: the Chinese Wintercreeper "Euonymus Fortunei" introduced to Europe in 1862, of which there are many cultivars.
 How are there so many species?
 Probably because wintercreepers are highly adaptable.
 A wintercreeper reacts like a chameleon to external stimuli (like frost or poor soils) by changing the colour of its leaves, which take on a yellow, white, or even pink colour, and new patterns.
 By cutting branches from a plant that presents new properties and multiplying them, the new properties become fixed and can be propagated and sold as a new cultivar.
 Wintercreeper will take on a new shape when it is old enough to produce flowers and berries, from which new cultivars can also be cultivated.
-There are so many cultivars already that an author (Laurence C. Hatch: Cultivars of Woody Plants, 2017) made this appeal: 'We need no more cultivars of this species.
+There are so many cultivars already that it prompted the author of a large compendium (Laurence C. Hatch: Cultivars of Woody Plants, 2017) to plead: "We need no more cultivars of this species.
 Stop!
-Please!'
+Please!"

-All these cultivars are sold and used as ground-covers-- hence the name "creeper."
-They must be pruned regularly... when a wintercreeper is not pruned, it may lose its characteristics, and regain its aged or juvenile forms.
-It might develop adventive roots and climb walls and facades or their leaves will lose their coloured pattern to take on a plain green color.
+All these cultivars are used as ground-covers and sold as such (hence the name "creeper.")
+They must be pruned regularly... when a wintercreeper is not pruned, it may lose its characteristics, and regain its aged, wild, or juvenile form.
+It might develop adhesive roots and climb walls and facades, or their leaves will lose their coloured pattern to take on a plain green colour.
 All "ground cover" cultivars of the wintercreeper can be used as climbing plants for facade greening, but it will be hard to tell from the description how they will actually look on a wall.

-FassadenGrün is more interested in wintercreepers as climbing plants than as ground covers - we want "winterclimbers" and not "winter creepers."
-We have selected some of the best known cultivars so that our assortment has a variety of leaf colours and patterns as well as growing speeds.
+FassadenGrün is more interested in wintercreeper as a climbing plant than as a ground cover; we want "winter climbers" and not "winter creepers."
+We have selected some of the best known cultivars so that our assortment has a variety of leaf colours and patterns as well as growth vigour.
 Several cultivars can be planted next to each other on a facade for more variety.
-Several cultivars that won't alter their appearance when used as climbing plants are sold here under their common name (like "Emerald Gold").
-Others we have renamed and will be found with this name only("Light Wintercreeper") in our online shop.
+Some types that do not change their appearance when planted on a facade as a climbing plant can be found here under the familiar name (like "Emerald Gold").
+Others have been renamed (and can be found under this name only, like "Light Wintercreeper," in our online shop).

-Euonymus is just as frost hardy as ivy and will thrive in urban climates with dust exhaust fumes, etc..
+Euonymus is as frost hardy as ivy and adapts well in urban climates, unafraid of dust, exhaust fumes, etc..
 Wintercreeper likes sunny to semi-shaded locations.
-Any type of soil, even calcareous soil can be used, but it shouldn't be too compact or dry.
-Enough moisture is necessary until late in autumn, and even in winter they need some watering.
+Can do well with any type of soil, even calcareous, but should not be too compact or dry.
+Sufficient soil moisture until late autumn and winter is necessary, and even in winter on frost-free days needs to be watered from time to time.
 Distance between two plants: 1 - 2 metres.

-Without a supporting trellis, eonymus fortunei will grow as a shrub and take on a 'hedge' shape.
-To keep the shoots flat on the wall, a wintercreeper must be grown as formed/shaped trees with a climbing aid.
+Without a supporting trellis, eonymus fortunei will grow as a shrub and take on a hedge shape.
+To keep the shoots flat on the wall, a wintercreeper must be grown as an espalier (shaped tree) with a climbing aid.
 See the table below for all suitable trellis designs.
-Choose a wire rope trellis kit in the easy or medium range.
+Choose a wire rope trellis in our easy or medium range.